joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 > There should be 4 parts to the data you collect about your packaging.
 These are:
-> - packaging activity – this is how you put the packaging on the market
+> - packaging activity – this is how you supplied the packaging
+> - packaging type – for example, if the packaging is household or non-household
+> - packaging class - whether the packaging is primary, secondary, shipment or tertiary
 > - packaging material and weight
-> - packaging type – primary, secondary, shipment or transit
-> - waste type

 Don’t use the phrase ‘placed on the market’ - this is for internal use only.
 Instead say ‘packaging data’.